slackhq/tiny-thumb/README.md

 Reconstitute:
 - Concatenate a known header with the tiny thumb and make some small adjustments to get a valid JPEG.
-- Optionally upsample and post process. :sparkles:
+- Upsample and apply a gaussian blur. :sparkles:

 ## Options and Configuration
 This program takes two options that can be changed; a type and a maximum dimension.
 Each type corresponds to a specific jpeg header and dimension offset.
 This program includes a mapping of types currently used by Slack, the details of which can be found in the program output or the source code.
 A server and client should preshare the mapping from all known types to corresponding headers and dimension offsets.